KnowageLabs/Knowage-Documentation/chapter_3/create_location/gis.rst

 Extra functionalities
 ~~~~~~~~~~~~~~~~~~~~~

-Let’s come back to Location Layer main tab ad focus on the **Select Mode** area.
-If cross navigation has been set you find two options: **identify** and **Cross navigation**.
+Let’s come back to Location Layer main tab and focus on the **Select Mode** area.
+If cross navigation has been set you find two options: **Identify** and **Cross navigation**.

-Select **Cross Navigation**, the **Spatial Item** tab appears.
+Selecting **Cross Navigation** the **Spatial Item** tab appears.
 In this tab you can configure your selection.
-To make your selection hide CTRL key and choose the area on the map with the mouse.
+To make your selection press CTRL key and choose the area on the map with the mouse.
 If you choose **near**, the features in the Km set are selected.
 If you choose **intersect**, the features which borders intersect your designed area.
 If you choose **inside**, only the features completely inside your area of selection are considered for the cross navigation.

-When selection is made, a box appears.
+When the selection is made, a box appears.
 In this box you find cross navigation information.
-The number of features selected and a botton to perform the cross navigation with the active selection.
+The number of features selected and a button to perform the cross navigation with the active selection.

 GEOReport Engine
 -----------------------